 Unfortunately, anal sex and UTI are often connected.
-If you understand the mechanics of urinary tract infection, it is easy to see how anal sex can cause a UTI if you are not extremely careful.
+If you understand the mechanics of a urinary tract infection, it is easy to see how anal sex can cause a UTI if you are not extremely careful.

 #1 Why Anal Sex Causes UTI

 Therefore, when E. coli bacteria are mechanically moved from your anal cavity towards your urethra, they might be able to eventually invade your bladder, causing a UTI.